 There’s a lot to do in NYC completely for free

 There is SO much to do in NYC for free, despite the lists of tours, excursions, private experiences and other entertainment types you may be bombarded with before your first trip to the Big Apple.
-To push all the noise aside, visit our guide of what to do for free in NYC.
+To push all the noise aside, visit our guide of some free things to do in NYC.

 If you plan to come for more than 4 days, get a weekly Metrocard pass

 If you plan to be in NYC for more than three or four days, buy a weekly Metrocard, which will give you the freedom to ride the subway multiple times per day (even for 1 stop!) all for a flat fee and unlimited rides.

 Planning to come for a month?
 Get a monthly Metrocard for the same type of freedom and deal.

 You can travel the world within NYC: see how